Marie Howe: Early life

-Every day I would walk to the old North Bridge and visit Thoreau’s Grave and Emerson’s grave.
+Every day I would walk to the old North Bridge and visit Thoreau’s Grave and Emerson's grave.
 I was so lonely, lonely, lonely.
 And I learned how to sit still.
 And how to sit in a chair and bang on a typewriter.
 You know.
 You have to learn how to sit still.
 I didn’t know how to do that.
 It took me a long time.
 I applied to graduate schools and I went.
 It was a miracle.

-The following year she moved to New York City to pursue an MFA in Creative Writing at Columbia University School of the Arts.
+The following year, she moved to New York City to pursue an MFA in Creative Writing at Columbia University School of the Arts.

 Career

-She worked briefly as a newspaper reporter in Rochester and as a high school English teacher in Massachusetts.
-Howe did not devote serious attention to writing poetry until she turned 30.
+Howe worked briefly as a newspaper reporter in Rochester and as a high-school English teacher in Massachusetts.
+She did not devote serious attention to writing poetry until she turned 30.
 At the suggestion of an instructor in a writers' workshop, Howe applied to and was accepted at Columbia University where she studied with Stanley Kunitz and received her M.F.A. in 1983.

 She has taught writing at Tufts University and Warren Wilson College.
 She is presently on the writing faculties at Columbia University, Sarah Lawrence College, and New York University.

 Her first book, The Good Thief, was selected by Margaret Atwood as the winner of the 1987 Open Competition of the National Poetry Series.
 In 1998, she published her best-known book of poems, What the Living Do; the title poem in the collection is a haunting lament for her brother with the plain-spoken last line: "I am living, I remember you."

 Howe's brother John died of an AIDS-related illness in 1989.
 "John’s living and dying changed my aesthetic entirely," she has said.

 In 1995, Howe co-edited, with Michael Klein, a collection of essays, letters, and stories entitled In the Company of My Solitude: American Writing from the AIDS Pandemic.

 Her poems have appeared in literary journals and magazines including The New Yorker, The Atlantic, Poetry, Agni, Ploughshares, and Harvard Review.
 Her honors include National Endowment for the Arts and Guggenheim fellowships.

 In January 2018, Howe was elected a Chancellor of the Academy of American Poets.